Qumulo/docs/administrator-guide/authentication-qumulo-core/configuring-search-trusted-domains-active-directory.md

 keywords: authentication, search_trusted_domains, trusted_domains, active_directory, ad, ldap
 ---

 During normal AD domain operations, a Qumulo cluster often encounters _LDAP referrals_ that indicate to the cluster in what alternative locations within an AD domain it might locate requested information.
-Often, these referrals are hints to other trusted AD domains which a cluster accesses through a Domain Trust, such as a Parent Domain Trust or an external Domain Trust.
+Often, these referrals are hints to alternative trusted AD domains which a cluster accesses through a Domain Trust, such as a Parent Domain Trust or an external Domain Trust.

+## Reducing Latency by Disabling Search Trusted Domains
 In Qumulo Core 6.1.0 (and lower), to permit Qumulo clusters to follow LDAP referrals, the **Search Trusted Domains** configuration option is enabled by default.

-## Reducing Latency by Disabling Search Trusted Domains
 In Qumulo Core 6.1.1 (and higher), to reduce the potential latency of AD domain operations that might trigger and follow LDAP referrals unnecessarily (particularly for large, complex AD environments with multiple Domain Trusts), you can disable the **Search Trusted Domains** configuration option.

 Disabling this option might benefit your system if you can determine that all relevant user and group accounts&mdash;which you might expect to use POSIX attributes, logins with SAML Single Sign-On (SSO), or logins with NFS4.1 and Kerberos&mdash;are located entirely in the current domain.